denouemenj/STEM_Project_2018/README.md

 # STEM_Project_2018
-This project is used in a STEM Expo investigation
+This project is used in a 2018 STEM Expo project investigation